-Figure 14: Most common categories of claims (claim heads) in construction adjudication in the past year
+Figure 14: Most common categories of claims (claim heads) in construction adjudication in the past year Based on 148 received responses.
+Respondents were able to select multiple options

 6% of questionnaire respondents stated that there are other most common categories of claim in construction adjudication that they experienced in the past year.
 They identified full account valuations (ie not ones in response to 'smash-and-grab' adjudications), deliberate non-payment, declarations on contract interpretation, release of retention and clarifications on PFI payment mechanisms.